SirajAhmed89/zynex-ai/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see Zynex AI Studio in action.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see Zynex AI in action.

 You can start customizing the application by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.